Gook

 Gook (/ˈɡuːk/ or /ˈɡʊk/) is a derogatory term for people of East and Southeast Asian descent.
 Its origin is unclear, but it may have originated among U.S. Marines during the Philippine–American War (1899–1902).
-Historically, U.S. military personnel used the word to refer to non-Americans of various races.
-The earliest published example is dated 1920 and notes that U.S. Marines then in Haiti used the term to refer to Haitians. it was widely used in Asia in both the Korean and Vietnamese wars.
+Historically, U.S. military personnel used the word "to refer to any dark-skinned foreigner, especially a non-European or non-American."
+The earliest published example is dated 1920 and notes that U.S. Marines then in Haiti used the term to refer to Haitians.
+It was widely used in Asia in both the Korean and Vietnamese Wars.

 Etymology

-The Oxford English Dictionary states that the origin of the word is unknown.
-"The Marines who occupied Nicaragua in 1912 took to calling the natives gooks.
-In 1920, it was reported that U.S. Marines in Haiti used the term to refer to Haitians.